Overland train: TC-497 Overland Train, Mk II

+Taking corners was a serious problem.
+If the train made a sharp turn, each trailer after the first would cut inside the previous trailers path, and each trailer would make a larger diameter turn than the previous, and with the length, it was difficult for the driver to estimate how much space would be needed - if it was available.
+B-trains have a similar but slightly reduced problem and as a result may be restricted from some roads.
+To avoid an obstacle, an excessively wide turn would be needed.
+To solve this problem, the trailers had steerable wheels that would each turn when they reached the same point on the ground, eliminating the cut in and allowing the train to make much sharper turns.

 The Mark II had a much larger six-wheeled cab that was over 20 ft tall and was no longer articulated due to the ability for all the wheels to be steered.
 The turbine engine was much smaller than the diesel it replaced, allowing the interior to support a crew of six with sleeping quarters, toilets and a galley.
 It was even equipped with a radar.
 An additional two power cars and ten cargo cars were built for testing.
 In total the train now stretched over 570 ft.
 On flat ground it could carry 150 tons of cargo at about 20 mph.
 Range at full load was normally 350 to 400 mi, but additional fuel trailers could be added to extend it.

 Final specifications were completed in 1960, and construction took most of 1961.
 After preliminary testing, it was handed to the Army in February 1962, and shipped to the Yuma Proving Ground in Yuma, Arizona.
 In testing under the "Project OTTER", for "Overland Train Terrain Evaluation Research", the vehicle performed well.
 But in the end the Army gave up on the idea as newer heavy-lift helicopters like the S-64 Skycrane made the train concept outdated.

 The vehicle remained unused for a time, and was then put up for sale for $1.4 million in 1969.
 All that remains of the Mark II is the control cab which remains at Yuma Proving Ground Heritage Center, the rest was sold off to a local scrap dealer.
 The Mark II retains the record for the longest offroad vehicle in the world.